 In not knowing I had peri, I had been managing it naturally for 3 years.
 I don’t like taking medication and my body is very sensitive to meds.
 I don’t react well to anti-depressants either and hormones really affect my mood which is already low.
 Once I realised what it was I chose to use herbal medicine, and it helps.
 I already exercise daily, have cut out gluten which stopped the itching, and I now don’t eat meat, either.
 Dietary changes have made the biggest difference – cutting out gluten, sulphites, and meat.
 Try dietary changes, exercise and herbal medicine – it’s a gentle way of medicating which can be tailored specifically to you and can help balance your body.”

--Natural herbal relief designed to help with hot flushes, night sweats and mood swings: Higher Nature Black Cohosh Menopause Relief
+-Natural herbal relief designed to help with hot flushes, night sweats and mood swings: Health and Her Perimenopause Nutrient Supplement

--A food supplement tried and tested by women who experience digestive issues, bloating and urinary changes: Proven Probiotics for Women – Cranberry & Vitamin B6
+-A food supplement tried and tested by women who experience digestive issues, bloating and urinary changes: Proven Probiotics for Women – Cranberry & Vitamin B6.
+Here are all of our menopause vaginal dryness and vaginal change products.

 “I help myself and own my symptoms, knowing that they will pass”

-“My names Sally-Anne, I’m 51 and married with 3 children – two older grown up sons of 22 and 26 and a little girl of 10.
+“My name is Sally-Anne, I’m 51 and married with 3 children – two older grown up sons of 22 and 26 and a little girl of 10.
 I work as a Specialist Nurse at our local hospital.
-I guessed I reached peri in my late 30’s as my normally light periods became very heavy and a nightmare to manage.
+I would guess that I reached peri in my late 30’s as my normally light periods became very heavy and a nightmare to manage.
 This continued until about year ago, and now they are erratic and on the whole, lighter – I’ve never had any pain.

 I help myself and own my symptoms knowing that they will pass and I have much to be grateful for.
 I took up running a few years ago and started entering small races, that gave me purpose, motivation and did wonders to boost my esteem that can lack as we age.
 I looked at diet and started adding oats, flax, chia seeds, oily fish and plenty and fresh vegetables and fruits.
 I also looked at adding fermented products to support my gut.
 I take magnesium supplement to aid sleep, get plenty of fresh air, and surround myself with good people.”

-– Highly absorbent iron supplements which contribute to the reduction of tiredness and fatigue, the normal functioning of the immune system and normal cognitive function: Food-Grown Iron Plus
+– Highly absorbent iron supplements which contribute to the reduction of tiredness and fatigue, the normal functioning of the immune system and normal cognitive function: Try Health & Her Perimenopause supplement.

 “I thought my PMS was wonky or on steroids.”